interledger/interledger.org-learn/src/content/docs/building-with-interledger/real-world-examples.md

 Wallet Guru’s solution of Paystreme is a good example of an **interoperable** digital wallet that achieves its success through the use of **open payments** and **open standards** that intersects with one of the critical services in the region, utility companies.

-In the [Digital Financial Inclusion unit](/digital-financial-inclusion/what-is-digital-financial-inclusion/), you’ll find a lot of parallels between the businesses and local economy stories, and Wallet Guru’s challenge.
+In the [Digital Financial Inclusion unit](/digital-financial-inclusion/what-is-digital-financial-inclusion/), you’ll find a lot of parallels between the small business owner and government employee stories and Wallet Guru's challenge.